pepperize/cdk-organizations/API.md

 All member accounts have their bills consolidated to and paid by the management account.

-For more information, see [Consolidated billing]{@link https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#feature-set-cb-only} in the AWS Organizations User Guide.
+For more information, see [Consolidated billing](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#feature-set-cb-only) in the AWS Organizations User Guide.
 The consolidated billing feature subset isn’t available for organizations in the AWS GovCloud (US) Region.

 ---